helium/miner/audit/var-4.md

-# Chain Variable Transaction 3
+# Chain Variable Transaction 4

 ## Changes

 This transaction changes the `monthly_reward` variable to 500000000000000 from 5000000000000.

-Additionally, the `chain_vars_version` is set to 2 to reflect a refactor of both the encoding of the variable update and improving the verification of chain var updates.
+Additionally, the `chain_vars_version` is set to 2.

 ## Rationale

-In the genesis block, there an error was made.
-The initial `monthly_reward` was set to 50000000000.
-Because of this, tokens are mined at a rate that is one hundred times too slow.
+The increase of the monthly reward to 5,000,000 per month is a strategic one, concerning potential purchasers who might be uncomfortable buying tiny fractions of the headline token amount.

+The chain vars version bump addresses some verifications shortcomings in the initial implementation of chain vars that would allow previous transactions to be replayed.
+This new version prevents that and a related attack on the chain, and this change activates it.

 ## Version threshold